cyn0x8/modlauncher/readme.md

 ```

 > [!important]
 > Bound mods do not persist through polymod reload!
-You must re-bind your mods using the `cynlib.reloader.Reloader` module like in the example above.
+You must re-bind your mods using the `be.reloader.Reloader` module like in the example above.